danielsaidi/DocumentKit/Sources/DocumentKit/DocumentKit.docc/Articles/Getting-Started.md

 ## Presenting modal sheets and full screen covers

-DocumentKit has a `DocumentGroupModal` protocol, that lets us present modal sheets and full screen covers from any `DocumentGroup`.
+DocumentKit has a `DocumentGroupModal` protocol, that lets you present any SwiftUI view as a modal from any `DocumentGroup`.

-All you have to do is to add this protocol to your SwiftUI view:
+All you have to do is to add the protocol to your view:

 ```swift
 struct MyModalView: DocumentGroupModal {